How to reduce the side effects of Finasteride

-These studies show that a very small number of men experienced these long term side effects when taking finasteride over a 5 year period.
+Studies show that a very small number of men experienced these long term side effects when taking finasteride over a 5 year period.
 The studies also observed that these long term side effects did disappear whether the men continued to take finasteride or not.

 Finasteride is also used to treat benign prostatic hyperplasia (BPH).
 The dose of finasteride to treat BPH is 5mg daily which is taken on a long term basis.
 Doctors have been prescribing finasteride to treat BPH for a long time.
 This means there is enough evidence to show that the use of finasteride is safe in the long term.

 If you experience any serious side effects, contact your emergency department immediately.
 This includes having an allergic reaction or pain in your testicles.
 If these conditions are left untreated they can cause long term effects on your health.

 Finasteride tablets should not be used by or handled by women who could be or who are pregnant.
 Finasteride can cause problems in pregnant women as the active ingredient can harm the developing baby.

 The non sexual side effects of finasteride can be related to mood changes, such as depression or anxiety.

 If you’ve never suffered from depression and find yourself feeling low or very sad after taking finasteride, speak to your doctor.
 Some studies have shown that there may be a link between finasteride and depression.
 If you have a history of depression or low moods, speak to your doctor before taking finasteride.
 They may recommend a different hair loss treatment for you.

 As finasteride is a medication that affects your hormone levels, you may feel changes in your breasts.
 If you notice any nipple discharge, breast tenderness or swelling, speak to your doctor immediately.
 This could be a sign of breast cancer.

 Remember that very few men will experience these side effects as they are extremely uncommon.